Ircama/epson_print_conf/.github/ISSUE_TEMPLATE/document-issues.md

 ---
 name: Documentation issues
-about: Use this option for request of clarifications clearly not reported in the README
+about: Use this option for request of clarifications clearly not reported in the README.
+Not for usage support.
 title: ''
-labels: ''
+labels: 'documentation'
 assignees: ''

 ---